pillforge/documentation/source/index.rst

 utilizing TinyOS, which is a component-based operating system for wireless sensor networks and embedded devices.
-To program the MCU, you can either create your own application with pure TinyOS representation, or utilize the graphical design environment currently in development.
+To program the MCU, you can either create your own application with TinyOS, or utilize the graphical design environment currently in development.

-To get started writing a TinyOS application, follow the TinyOS :ref:`Installation Guide <Debugger Guide>` for Ubuntu.
+To get started writing a TinyOS application, follow the TinyOS :ref:`Installation Guide` for Ubuntu.

 **Step 4:** Test and debug code
 -------------------------------